EmmanuelLefevre/Documentations/Tutorials/daily_streak_automation.md

 ```powershell
 New-Item -Path "$env:USERPROFILE\DailyStreak\.github\workflows\daily_push.yaml" -ItemType File
 ```
 Copy and paste this "raw" file content of this daily_push.yaml file into yours...
 [daily_push.yaml File](https://github.com/EmmanuelLefevre/DailyStreakAutomation/blob/main/.github/workflows/daily_push.yml)

+💡 The markdown file streak.md will be created by the workflow if it does not already exist...

 ### Setup the email repository secret
 ⚠️ Exposing your email in a YAML file (especially in a public repository) is risky!